 If you’re new to Kratom, you may be confused by some of the terminology used by manufacturers when talking about their products, specifically Kratom extract vs. powder.
+What is kratom extract?
+What is kratom powder?
+And what is the difference between powder and extract?
 While some products may tout the benefit of their powder component, others could refer to their extracts, usually with ration, such as 2:1, for example.
 Some may even contain both.
 Let’s take a look at what the terms mean, how they compare, and how to determine which is right for you.

 What Is Kratom?

 Before you can really understand Kratom extract vs. powder, you need to understand what it is and its origins.
 Kratom is the commonly used name for Mitragyna speciosa, a tropical evergreen found throughout much of southeast Asia.
 Historically, people of this region have used it as a medicinal plant for hundreds of years in one form or another.
 In the United States, however, it is not recognized by the FDA as safe, nor has it been evaluated for the treatment, cure, or prevention of any medical condition, disease, or illness.

 Very little high-quality research has been done on Kratom extract vs. powder forms, further clouding the public perception.
 While there have been traditionally recognized uses for hundreds of years in Southeast Asia, current FDA guidelines prevent importers, manufacturers, or processor from talking about this anecdotal and traditional evidence, lest they run afoul of draconian rules meant to protect the public, but that have, by default, done more to limit natural and traditional competition to western medicine’s pharmaceutical giants.
 For those who wish to explore these traditional uses, independent research from carefully vetted sources is a necessity.